If you are thinking about how to move out of the U.S., you will be glad to know that it is possible and it can be simple.

 Benefits of the D7 visa:

-- Allows retirees and remote workers to live in Portugal while maintaining income abroad.
+- Allows retirees and remote workers to live in Portugal while keeping income abroad.

-- Dependents (spouses and children) can apply for residency under the same visa, promoting family unity.
+- Dependents can join under the same visa.

-- Ability to travel within the Schengen Area for up to 90 days, making it easy to explore Europe.
+- Travel freely within the Schengen Area for up to 90 days.

 Italy Digital Nomad Visa